ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 It is also possible to capture paper forms including those with the diagrams, in the EPR.
 This would allow the capturing of information in a consistent way and permit the instant sharing with multiple interested parties.

-# 19 Findings and suggestions
+## 19 Findings and suggestions

 The current transplant pathway utilises various mechanisms to store and manage patient information.
-These include EPR (Cerner Millenium), Proton, Excel spread sheets and Word documents.
+These include EPR (Cerner Millenium), Proton, Excel spreadsheets and Word documents.

 A potential improvement would be to enable the scanning of documents into the patient record.
 An additional enhancement would be the ability to add notes relating to all communications relevant to the patients treatment.
 This would permit easy access to historicl communications relating to the patient in a single place.
 It would also be more robust than the current procedure of adding notes to a word document.
 Another enhancement could be to make various forms that need fillin in electronic.
 This could potentially include several consent forms that need to be signed.
 Currently there is a lot duplicated information on each of these forms.
 If the information was collected electronically it could permit the sharing of information between the various forms thus reducing the amount of duplicated effort.
 The forms could still be printed for signing and then scanned in using the mechanism that supports the first improvement.
 Alternatively, the forms could be signed electronically on a a tablet and only printed to give the patient a copy for their own records.